1910 Queen Alexandra of Denmark wife of King Edward VII Pottery Vase

 Alexandra's fashion sense was impeccable and her style was copied by fashion conscious women of the earlier Victorian and Edwardian era.
 When Edward died in 1910, Alexandra became the "Queen Mother", a term for a dowager queen who is the mother of the reigning monarch.
 This term has been used since 1560 or before.
 She died in 1925 at the age of 81.

-This is a beautiful and uncommon antique royal piece that were were unable to find in any other searches.
-It has some small round firing marks in the glaze made during Staffordshire production.
+An uncommon antique Royal piece that were were unable to find in any other searches.
+It has some small round firing marks in the glaze made during production.
 No chips, cracks or repairs.
 Click images to see condition in close up views and click again to open full images on screen for scrolling to right.
 It was found in Chatham, Kent, England.

 Size: 4 inches high by 3 inches wide